queil/rooz/README.md

 Workspace networking follows a hub-and-spoke model:

-* the main (work) container can reach every sidecar — it shares a dedicated pair network with each one
+* the work container can reach every sidecar — it shares a dedicated pair network with each one
-* a sidecar can always reach the main container (pair-network reachability is symmetric; keep listeners in the main container minimal)
+* a sidecar can always reach the work container (pair-network reachability is symmetric; keep listeners in the work container minimal)
 * sidecars cannot reach each other unless explicitly connected via `peers:`
 * workspaces are isolated from each other